shivaylamba/one-app/docs/recipes/Mocking-API-Calls.md

 # Mocking your API calls for Local Development

-1. Setup the API using [the making an API guide](../../recipes/Making-An-API-Call.md).
+1. Setup the API using [making an API guide](../../recipes/Making-An-API-Call.md).
 The API call would be similar to this

     ```javascript
     const loadModuleData = async ({ store, fetchClient }) => {